dojo/docs/dojox/rpc/Service.rst

 This will trigger a web search for the phrase "Dojo Toolkit", and fire your callback function when complete.

-If you are unfamiliar with `Deferreds <dojo/Deferred>`_, you should dig deeper.
+If you are unfamiliar with :ref:`Deferreds <dojo/Deferred>`, you should dig deeper.
 You will thank us later.

 =====================
 Creating your own SMD